rpavlick/rpavlick.github.io/_posts/2015-02-22-consider-again-that-dot.md

 I owe a lot to Carl Sagan; his books and particularly his television series, Cosmos, were inspirations along my path to my current career in science.

-Most recently, that path has led me to a postdoc position at the NASA Jet Propulsion Laboratory, the birthplace of Voyager.
-Among other things, I'm researching the interactions between biodiversity and climate change by looking down at Earth from space.
+Most recently, that path has led me to my current position at the NASA Jet Propulsion Laboratory (JPL), the birthplace of the Voyagers.
+At JPL, I work on a number of things, but they all in someway relate to mapping and understanding how humanity is affecting Earth's biosphere.

 My work is a small piece of an immense but, in my opinion, solvable puzzle of how we will continue to survive and coexist on the pale blue dot.